Decision Tree Classification with Differential Privacy: A Survey: Differentially Private Decision Tree Classification

 We should also first check the two data-independent criteria (\emph{Criteria 1} and \emph{Criteria 2}) at each level, and maybe not query the support if one of the other criteria is already terminating the tree's growth.
 On the topic of the other two criteria, note how terminating because all the attributes $m$ have been tested is unlikely to occur unless $m$ is less than the user-defined maximum depth $d$.
 However, this termination criteria differs from the minimum support criteria in that it does not \emph{cost} us anything, since it does not rely on the data.
 We can afford to have redundant components in the algorithm, as long as they do not cost us.\footnote{Of course, computational complexity may also want to be considered, however in privacy scenarios we often want to maximize the utility-to-privacy trade-off, and are unwilling to compromise for the sake of other trade-offs like utility-to-complexity.}

 If the user still wishes to query the support of each node (or perhaps ask some other non-compulsory query), they can consider whether every query should have an even proportion of the total budget.
-To the best of our knowledge, all research around differentially-private trees has divided $\beta$ evenly, such as $\epsilon=\beta/2d$ or $\epsilon=\beta/\tau$.
+To the best of our knowledge, all research around differentially private trees has divided $\beta$ evenly, such as $\epsilon=\beta/2d$ or $\epsilon=\beta/\tau$.
 This is not required however, and it is worth considering if it is more important that certain queries are less noisy, and that other queries can afford to be noisy without sacrificing too much utility.

 These sorts of heuristics can lead to large budget savings, and thus a better classifier.
-While we used \citeN{Friedman2010}'s algorithm as a case study, similar ideas can be used when designing any differentially-private algorithm.
+While we used \citeN{Friedman2010}'s algorithm as a case study, similar ideas can be used when designing any differentially private algorithm.